nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 Email Configuration
 ===================

-ownCloud is capable of sending password reset emails, notifying users of new file shares, changes in files, and activity notifications.
+Nextcloud is capable of sending password reset emails, notifying users of new file shares, changes in files, and activity notifications.
 Your users configure which notifications they want to receive on their Personal pages.

-ownCloud does not contain a full email server, but rather connects to your existing mail server.
-You must have a functioning mail server for ownCloud to be able to send emails.
-You may have a mail server on the same machine as ownCloud, or it may be a remote server.
+Nextcloud does not contain a full email server, but rather connects to your existing mail server.
+You must have a functioning mail server for Nextcloud to be able to send emails.
+You may have a mail server on the same machine as Nextcloud, or it may be a remote server.

-ownCloud 7 introduces a new feature, the graphical Email Configuration Wizard.
+Nextcloud 7 introduces a new feature, the graphical Email Configuration Wizard.

 .. figure:: ../images/smtp-config-wizard.png

-With the new wizard, connecting ownCloud to your mail server is fast and easy.
+With the new wizard, connecting Nextcloud to your mail server is fast and easy.
 The wizard fills in the values in ``config/config.php``, so you may use either or both as you prefer.

-The ownCloud Email wizard supports three types of mail server connections:
+The Nextcloud Email wizard supports three types of mail server connections:
 SMTP, PHP, and Sendmail.
-Use the SMTP configurator for a remote server, and PHP or Sendmail when your mail server is on the same machine as ownCloud.
+Use the SMTP configurator for a remote server, and PHP or Sendmail when your mail server is on the same machine as Nextcloud.

 .. note:: The Sendmail option refers to the Sendmail SMTP server, and any drop-in Sendmail replacement such as Postfix, Exim, or Courier.
 All of